AugustoBSimionato/Memorize/README.md

 # Memorize
-Repository for the app game developed during the CS193P Spring 2021 course from Stanford on Youtube
+* Repository for the memory game developed during the CS193P Spring 2021 course from Stanford on Youtube
+* The project was created using Swift and SwiftUI